rimelek/docker-frontend-utils/README.md

+# (ARCHIVED) Docker image for frontend development

+**IMPORTANT**: This repository is not developed anymore.
+Since I began this project, components like Gulp, Compass and Bower have changed or not even available anymore.
+Instructions below may not work in the future.

 ## About the image

 The image contains Gulp, Compass, Bower and some other dependencies like NodeJS (6.9), Ruby (2.3.3) and Sass.